pydanny/daniel.feldroy.com/pages/books/fiction.md

 Travel between the stars is a profitable enterprise, but takes humanity through the dark seas of fate.
 The journey is risky, and death is right outside the ships that ply the tortured waters between the stars.
 A realm where when in trouble, the fortunate die and everyone else is consumed body and soul.
 This is a science fiction grimdark horror shortstory anthology.

-<a class="btn btn-primary" href="https://www.amazon.com/Necronaut-Daniel-Roy-Greenfeld-ebook/dp/B08LZVXSPP?tag=mlinar-20"  target="_blank">Get on Amazon.com</a>
+<a class="btn btn-primary" href="https://www.amazon.com/Necronaut-Daniel-Roy-Greenfeld-ebook/dp/B08LZVXSPP?tag=mlinar-20"  >Get on Amazon.com</a>

 </div>
 </div>